 DEFINITION: ’Elimination’ means removing a hazard or hazardous work practice from the workplace.
 This is the most effective control measure and must always be considered before other control measures. - SAFE WORK AUSTRALIA

-Understanding the Hierarchy of Control for chemical hazards
+Understanding the Hierarchy of Control For Chemical Hazards

 The Hierarchy of Control is an important method for deciding the best way to eliminate or minimise the risks surrounding hazardous chemicals in the workplace.
-The HOC sorts different types of hazard control measures into groups and then ranks them based on how effective they are.
-The control measures that are the most reliable and effective are given the highest ranking as follows:

 ‘Elimination’ as a hazard control measure means completely removing a chemical hazard.
 It can be achieved in a number of ways including: